engin100/980/labs/lab-3.md

 To get you thinking critically about how your 2-point calibration curve works, as well as more comfortable with using a spreadsheet, answer the following questions:

 1. If your Arduino read in a voltage of 0.4V, what temperature would that equate to on your calibration curve?
+(Show your work!)
 2. What would the voltage (based on your own calibration curve) be if it output a temperature of 6 °C?
+(Show work!)
 3. What **binary value** would your Arduino be reading in for a voltage of 0V?
 2.5V?
 5V?
 If you are stuck on this, try re-reading the section about [how analog to digital converters (ADCs) work](#how-analog-to-digital-converters-adcs-work) and try working backwards through the Arduino code.
 The `analogRead()` function is what actually returns the binary value, so if you know the voltage, could you re-arrange the equation given in the starter code to solve for the binary value?

 ## Submission